 Backlinks are a complicated topic and there are a lot of scammers out there.
 The simple explaination is that "linking to a site" is viewed as a form of endorsement between the various sites that make up the web.
 Sites which have many links, particularly links from other highly regarded sites (murkily defined) in highly relevant topics (also a bit vague) will generally outrank sites with fewer and/or less credible links.
 These take time and a certain amount of good content to develop.

 SEMRUSH can be helpful in reviewing a competitor's backlinks to identify ones which we may want to pursue acquiring.
 Pull a competitor backlink report and skim the results.
 Backlinks from sites which appear to be individually curated and edited by a human being with significant amounts of related content tend to be viewed as more credible by Google.
+You can pull a couple of free SEMRUSH reports through the blue box below; they were also nice enough to offer our readers a free 14 day trial of their pro service ( Click Here To Claim Free Trial).
 I've used their PRO service for years and it's our primary tool for competitor research and sizing new opportunities.

 And that - quite honestly - is the essence of the model.
 Pick your keywords carefully, incorporate them into your content, and cautiously get links from high quality sites.
 We've placed the search tool box from SEMRUSH below in the event you want to dig a bit deeper into the tool to see what it can generate.
 We do recommend some patience with SEO; even in the best hands, it can take months (or years) for a site to rank to its true full potential.